Latest News

 China is the largest emitter of energy-related gases in the world.

-While China has led the way in energy emission trends this century, India, Indonesia, and Vietnam will also play a major role in determining the future trends of pollution.
+While China has led the way in energy emission trends this century, India, Indonesia, and Vietnam will also play a major role in determining future trends.

 This means that any attempt to estimate the trajectory of potential global energy emissions should include discharge patterns from a wider group of nations than China.